 Just like in 2008, one wonders who is minding the store.
 Senator Warren from Massachusetts is very vocal about how some segments of our financial world might cause risk, yet these three large massive giant banks could book almost $5 billion in profit under her watch.
 Fees charged to checking account balances, money readily available to them for the taking.
 Senator Warren, could you possibly be focused on the wrong financial segment?

 How has this been allowed to happen?
 Where is the oversight?
 How can banks be allowed at that level of revenue?
 Just think about whom they took the money.
 Not the rich guys who keep balances well above zero.
+The ones were hoping the rent check wouldn’t be deposited before payday.
 No, once again, the banks have enriched themselves on the backs of those who can afford it the least, our country’s working segment and retired.
-The ones were hoping the rent check wouldn’t be deposited before payday.

-Our annuity products are respected, respected for what they have always stood for, safety and security.
-When the stockbrokers didn’t need them, they were the ugly stepchild, but now the demand for the benefits they provide is greater than ever.
+Our annuity products are respected for what they have always stood for, safety and security.
+When the stockbrokers didn’t need them, they were the ugly stepchild, but now the demand for the benefits they provide is more significant than ever.
 So instead of the insurance salespeople of this nation benefiting from the sale of these products, the stockbrokers have gobbled the annuity world and made it their own.
 Will they be there when times get tough?
 My guess is no, and I have (sort of) proof.

 Stockbrokers will run and hide in new dark places and invent the next product, but what happens to annuities?